indigoblueraspberry/ONT_RNAseq_project/README.md

-This repo contains the scripts for the ont project.
+This repo contains scripts for the ont project.